ds4dm/ZERO/docs/index.rst

    interface to solve files etc. Can produce a boost-free version if there is significant interest.

-Recommended but not mandatory for the algorithm.
-(Some examples might have these dependancies)
+Recommended but not mandatory for the algorithms:

 -  `Rapid JSON <http://rapidjson.org/>`__ To export results and save example problem instances.